Batt O'Connor: Political activities

-O'Connor played a role in the "National Loan" (raised by Collins to fund the fledgling Dáil Éireann).
-According to O'Connor, the Dáil Loan raised almost £400,000, of which £25,000 was in gold.
+O'Connor played a role in the Dáil Loan (raised by Collins to fund the fledgling Dáil Éireann).
+According to O'Connor, the loan raised almost £400,000, of which £25,000 was in gold.
 The loan, which had been declared illegal, was lodged in the individual bank accounts of the trustees; the gold was kept under the floor of O'Connor's house until 1922.

+O'Connor was instrumental in convincing Collins that he had to be part of the Irish team to be sent to London for the Anglo-Irish Treaty negotiations in autumn 1921.

 By January 1922 O'Connor acknowledged war-weariness amongst the people.
-The Irish command realised that they could not drive the British "into the sea" as they had hoped.
+The Irish leaders realised that they could not drive the British "into the sea" as they had hoped.
 "Most of the commandants made a report of their fighting strength."
 They could "go on and fill up this whole page reports from the fighting men they all realized the resources of the country could not stand another year of war."

 He took the pro-Treaty side during the subsequent split over the Anglo-Irish Treaty.
 During the Dáil debates, O'Connor called certain women "holy terrors" and spoke of "mud-slinging" and "name-calling."
 He was afraid of those six wild women in the Dáil who opposed to the Treaty.
 Ironically, it was O'Connor that had built the false wall in Nell Humphreys' house in Ballsbridge behind which IRA Assistant Chief of Staff Ernie O'Malley found refuge.
 O'Malley was severely wounded and captured there by pro-Treaty forces on 4 November after a shoot-out that cost a Free State soldier his life.

 O'Connor was an unsuccessful candidate for Dáil Éireann at the 1923 general election, in the Dublin County constituency.

 After the death in November 1923 of Cumann na nGaedheal TD Michael Derham, O'Connor was the Cumann na nGaedheal candidate at the Dublin County by-election on 19 March 1924, when he was elected to the 4th Dáil ahead of Seán MacEntee.
 He retained his seat at the next four general elections, joining Fine Gael when Cumann na nGaedheal merged in 1933 with the National Centre Party and the Blueshirts.
 He served as a Trustee of Cumann na nGaedheal.

-A short memoir, "With Michael Collins In The Fight For Irish Independence," was published in London by Peter Davies in 1929.
+He wrote a short memoir, "With Michael Collins In The Fight For Irish Independence," which was published in London by Peter Davies in 1929.
 Peadar O'Donnell remarked bitterly that it "was written in the strain of a garrulous war-widow who struts around in her old man's war medals, full of sighs and sidelong glances."

-After his death on 7 February 1935, the 1935 Dublin County by-election was won by Cecil Lavery of Fine Gael.
+After O'Connor's death on 7 February 1935, the 1935 Dublin County by-election was won by Cecil Lavery of Fine Gael.